appcelerator-archive/cliunit/README.md

 - `SPAWN_KILL`: kill a running spawn process
 - `SPAWN_WAIT`: wait for running spawn process to exit before continuing
 - `SYMLINK`: make a symlink. arguments are current working directory, link file/directory and optional name
+- `TEST`: test a value for an exact match or regular expression
 - `TOUCH`: ensure that a file exists